Commercial Development: Appraisers as Advisors

 Appraisers base their opinions on past and present data, not guesswork

-One of the greatest traits of an appraiser is that the appraisal process involves substantive research into current and past rents, vacancy rates, expenses, sales and asking prices, marketing times, and so on.
+One of the greatest traits of a real estate appraiser is that the appraisal process involves substantive research into current and past rents, vacancy rates, expenses, sales and asking prices, marketing times, and so on.
 What may appear to only be an “opinion” is actually an opinion backed by hours and hours of research into factual data on that type of property.
 Their opinions become more reliable because they are based upon past profitability histories of similar investments.

 For your investment planning of proposed commercial real estate projects, consider adding an appraiser to your planning team.
 Their research abilities and analytical skills can provide valuable resources to enable your future success.